 The system must write the Erase Resume command (address bits are "don't care") to exit the erase suspend mode and continue the sector erase operation.
 Further writes of the Resume command are ignored.
 Another Erase Suspend command can be written after the device has resumed erasing.

-- 1. See Table 5 for erase command sequence. - 2.
+- See the appropriate Command Definitions table for erase command sequence. - 2.
 See "DQ3: Sector Erase Timer" for more information.

 Figure 3.
 Erase Operation